Lisburn railway station: Current building

 It has been renovated, with a new waiting area on platform 1, new toilets and vending machines.
-In addition, on platforms 2 and 3, a coffee shop operates on weekday mornings, to accommodate commuters travelling towards Belfast.
+In addition, on platforms 2 and 3, a coffee shop operates on weekday mornings, to accommodate commuters travelling towards Belfast Grand Central.
 To make the station more accessible, lifts have been installed on each platform.

 Station House

 There is a station house built in Great Northern Railway of Ireland (GNR) style.
 It is now in private ownership.